anpaza/afrd/README.md

 its behavior.
 The file contains either comment lines, starting with the '#' character, or key=value pairs.

+If a key contains several values, list elements are always separated by white spaces.

 Every 5 seconds afrd will check the last-modified timestamp on the loaded config file.
 If config file is changed, afrd reloads it.